dayaobuxiao/EchoSage/README.md

 1. Register a new user or log in with existing credentials.
 2. Use the chat interface to query product information.
-3. Admins can access the dashboard to manage users and organizations.
+3. Admins can access the dashboard to manage users, organizations and documents for each organization.

-## Contributing

-Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.

 ## License